mastodon/documentation/content/en/methods/accounts.md

 locked
 : Boolean.
 Whether manual approval of follow requests is required.

+bot
+: Boolean.
+Whether the account has a bot flag.

+discoverable
+: Boolean.
+Whether the account should be shown in the profile directory.

+fields_attributes[][name]
+: String.
+The name of the profile field.
+By default, max 4 fields and 255 characters.

+fields_attributes[][value]
+: String.
+The value of the profile field.
+By default, max 4 fields and 255 characters.

 source[privacy]
 : String.
 Default post privacy for authored statuses.
 Can be `public`, `unlisted`, or `private`.